Sid-2D/Outcome-IPU/README.md

 [Natasha Malik](https://github.com/NatashaMalik-50) - All MCA result PDFs.
 Raghav Sharma - Link sharing and awareness creation for the project.

+### Updating Reappear Results
+The site currently doesn't support automatic updating of reappear results.
+However we can manually update them accordingly if you leave a comment on this [issue](https://github.com/Sid-2D/Outcome-IPU/issues/10).

 ### Note

 * The parsers support parsing of any IPU Result of any course, so raise an issue if you want your course result to be displayed here.